 EFAO is excited to launch a pilot Small Grains Program that will support Ontario farmers wanting to diversify their crop rotation by adding a small grain followed by a legume cover crop or forage crop.
 Funded by the Weston Family Foundation, the pilot includes payments of $40/acre for up to 100 acres, as well as participation in the Small Grains Network for training and farmer-to-farmer support and information about small grains production and marketing.

 You can learn more about program details at efao.ca/small-grains.
 In this blog we want to tell you a bit more about the background on this new initiative.

 What inspired this project?

-In 2019 The W. Garfield Weston Foundation invited EFAO to put forward a proposal to help broaden the adoption of ecological farming practices through payments to farmers for implementing a new practice, in combination with farmer-to-farmer knowledge sharing and mentorship.
+In 2019, the Weston Family Foundation (then called The W. Garfield Weston Foundation) invited EFAO to put forward a proposal to help broaden the adoption of ecological farming practices through payments to farmers for implementing a new practice, in combination with farmer-to-farmer knowledge sharing and mentorship.

 While EFAO has not previously delivered payment-type programs, we were interested in the opportunity as it aligned very well with one of the recent strategic goals identified by the EFAO Board of Directors: to broaden adoption of ecological agriculture among other farmers.

 We also felt that such a project would respond to one of the policy priorities that we were advocating for through our work in Farmers for Climate Solutions.
 This farmer-led campaign recently released five recommendations for the federal government to help farmers cope with the twin challenges of COVID-19 and accelerating climate change.
 One of these policy recommendations is to provide incentives for climate-friendly farming.